Spin art is a classic, fun activity that kids absolutely love to create!

 I tied the cut coffee filters onto each stick.
 [Though looking back, I should have used yarn to tie them on.]

-Hand over to your preschooler, and you have super safe sparklers for the 4th of July!
+Hand them over to your preschooler, and you have super safe sparklers for the 4th of July!

 - Super simple coffee filter fireworks found at No Time For Flash Cards.